knetikmedia/knetikcloud-python-client/docs/InvoicesApi.md

 from pprint import pprint

 # Configure OAuth2 access token for authorization: OAuth2
+configuration = knetik_cloud.Configuration()
-knetik_cloud.configuration.access_token = 'YOUR_ACCESS_TOKEN'
+configuration.access_token = 'YOUR_ACCESS_TOKEN'

 # create an instance of the API class
-api_instance = knetik_cloud.InvoicesApi()
+api_instance = knetik_cloud.InvoicesApi(knetik_cloud.ApiClient(configuration))
 id = 56 # int | The id of the invoice
-bundle_sku = 'bundle_sku_example' # str | The sku of the bundle in the invoice that contains the given target sku = 'sku_example' # str | The sku of an item in the bundle in the invoice status = 'status_example' # str | The new fulfillment status for the item.
+bundle_sku = 'bundle_sku_example' # str | The sku of the bundle in the invoice that contains the given target sku = 'sku_example' # str | The sku of an item in the bundle in the invoice status = knetik_cloud.StringWrapper() # StringWrapper | The new fulfillment status for the item.
 Additional options may be available based on configuration.
 Allowable values:  'unfulfilled', 'fulfilled', 'not fulfillable', 'failed', 'processing', 'failed_permanent', 'delayed'

 try:
     # Set the fulfillment status of a bundled invoice item